erikrose/parsimonious/README.rst

 * Everything that exists works.
 Test coverage is good.
-* I don't plan on making any backward-incompatible changes to the rule syntax in the future, so you can write grammars without fear.
+* I don't plan on making any backward-incompatible changes to the rule syntax in the future, so you can write grammars with confidence.
 * It may be slow and use a lot of RAM; I haven't measured either yet.
 However, I have yet to begin optimizing in earnest.
 * Error reporting is now in place. ``repr`` methods of expressions, grammars,